NCGAS/CEWiT-REU-Identifying-datasets-in-SRA-using-Jetstream/README.md

 For this step we picked [Anvi'o](http://merenlab.org/software/anvio/), an analysis and visualization platform for omics data.
 This platform will extend the data to not just confirming datasets do contain the genome, but also explore the results further.

+The commands used to quickly visualize the data in anvio,
+- reformat the fasta header sequences \
+`anvi-script-reformat-fasta input.fasta -o contigs.fa -l 0 --simplify-names`

+- create a contigs database from the reformated fasta sequence `anvi-gen-contigs-database -f contigs.fa -o contigs.db`

+- Now, here is a fix that is required for these samples, only.
+Since the bam/sam files were aligned against the raw fasta files (before the reformating step in Anvio), all the header sequences in the bam/sam files are now changes and dont overlap with the new names in contigs.db.
+Our workaround for this project was to simply replace the old header sequences in input.fasta with the new header sequences in contigs.fasta, using sed
+    - `for f in *.sam; do  sed -i 's/MH675552.1/c_000000000001/g' $f ; done`
+    - converting the data back to bam  \
+        `for f in *.sam ; do  samtools view -bS $f >$f.2.bam ; done`

+- Profiling the bam files against the contigs database `for f in *-anvio.bam ; do  anvi-profile -i $f -c contigs.db ; done`

+- Merging all profiles
+    `anvi-merge */PROFILE.db -o SAMPLES-MERGED -c contigs.db --skip-concoct-binning`

+- Visualize the data
+    `anvi-interactive -p PROFILE.db -c contigs.db `

+These scripts were repeated for two projects, to identify all the datasets that had crAssphage in SRA, and datasets that had Pseudomonas phage PAK1.
+The results from these datasets can be found as sub folders in the git repository.

+If you have any questions, email us at help@ncgas.org